Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Who owns IP rights created by employees during the course of their employment?

-If an employee creates IP rights during the course of his or her employment, those rights will generally belong to the employer.
+If an employee creates IP rights during the course of their employment, those rights will generally belong to the employer.
 However, it is advisable to include express provisions to this effect in an employment contract.

 What types of restrictive covenants are recognised and enforceable?

-Post-employment restrictive covenants are prima facie a restraint of trade and are therefore unenforceable in Singapore, unless the employer seeks to protect a legitimate business interest and the scope of the restraint (eg, the duration, geographical area and scope of restricted activity) is no wider than is reasonable and necessary to protect those interests.
+Post-employment restrictive covenants are prima facie a restraint of trade and are therefore unenforceable in Singapore, unless the employer seeks to protect a legitimate business interest and the scope of the restraint (eg, the duration, geographical area and scope of restricted activity) is no wider than is reasonable and necessary to protect those interests and is reasonable as to public policy.
 In general, non-solicitation of customers is easier to enforce than a restraint against joining a competitor.
 For this reason, restrictive covenants must be drafted carefully.